jmjw1003/networking/0_http_client_and_server/README.md

 4. Modify the server to extract and print a payload sent by the client.

 # Web client usage
-The client can be accessed via the command line using the format: `$ python3 webclient.py address port`.</br>
+The client can be accessed via the command line using the format: `$ python3 webclient.py address port payload`.</br>
-Address and port are optional, and will default to "example.com" and 80.</br>
+Address, port and payload are optional, and will default to "example.com", 80.</br>
 `$ python3 webclient.py example.com`</br>
+`$ python3 webclient.py example.com 80`</br>
-`$ python3 webclient.py example.com 80` </br>
+`$ python3 webclient.py example.com 80 "This is a text payload"`</br>
-will return an output like this (truncated):
+The first command will return an output like this (truncated):
 ```
 HTTP/1.1 200 OK
 Accept-Ranges: bytes